An intro to different Privacy Frameworks

 9. ISO 27018

-ISO 27018 focuses on the protection of personal data in the public cloud.
+ISO 27018 focuses on the protection of personal data on the public cloud.
 It is based on ISO/IEC security standard 27002 and guides the implementation of public cloud personally identifiable information (PII).
 It also sets additional controls to address public cloud PII protection requirements not managed by the existing ISO/IEC 27002 control set.

 Note that, according to the latest changes, ISO 27018 is a document, not a standard.